What is Murmurations?

 - A protocol for defining and exchanging data about and amongst organizations, based on existing standards such as JSON Schema, Schema.org, REST APIs and JSON-LD principles.

-- A demo index (opens new window), library (opens new window), profile generator (opens new window) and a user-friendly data host where organizations can quickly add themselves to the network.
+- An index (opens new window), library (opens new window), profile generator (opens new window) and a user-friendly data host where organizations can quickly add themselves to the network.

 - Open source plug-ins and other code to make it as easy as possible to use, share and contribute data to the network in a decentralized way.